Shifted Poisson structures and moduli spaces of complexes: Example one: moduli spaces of torsion free sheaves on and their deformations

 Bottacin constructed in \cite{Bo95} for every smooth projective Poisson surface $S$ a canonical Poisson structure on the smooth part of the coarse moduli space of stable torsion-free sheaves over $S$.
 For $S=\PP^2$ a choice of a nonzero Poisson structure on $S$ (up to rescaling) is same as a choice of a cubic curve $C$ (possibly singular).
 For smooth $C$ it can be checked that the Poisson structure of Bottacin coincides with the one obtained in Proposition \ref{Poicoarse}.
 We conjecture that for other surfaces there is a similar relation to the $0$-shifted Poisson structures on the moduli stack of complexes on $C$.

-\begin{conjecture} Let $S$ be a smooth projective Poisson surface and let $C\subset S$ be a smooth anticanonical divisor.
+\begin{conjecture} Let $S$ be a smooth projective Poisson surface and let $C\subset S$ be a smooth anticanonical divisor such that the Poisson bivector degenerates at $C$.
 Then there exists an isomorphism between the moduli stack of semistable torsion-free sheaves on $S$ and a Poisson substack of the moduli stack of complexes of vector bundles on $C$, such that the $0$-shifted Poisson structure descends to the Poisson structure of Bottacin over the smooth locus of the coarse moduli space. \end{conjecture}